leyrer/ttrss-plugins/sharing/ttrss-delicious/README.md

 ## Usage
 * Click on the Delicous symbol ![Delicious Symbol](https://raw.githubusercontent.com/leyrer/ttrss-plugins/master/sharing/ttrss-delicious/delicious.png "Delicious Symbol") to send the actual article to your delicious account
+* You have to be logged into Delicious in the currrent browser session, in order for the plugin to work.

 ## Version history
 ### version 1.0 - 2014-04-26